The perfect summertime dish is this a warm potato and green bean salad tossed in a whole grain mustard vinaigrette. MORE, PLEASE.

 A large picnic table full of party food and treats was decorated with a fluttering birthday pennant and studded with icy buckets of white wine and cold beer for the adults, juice boxes for the kids.
 Burger smoke wafted up from the grill.

-But I only had eyes for the potato salad.
+But I only had eyes for the potato and green bean salad.

 I’m not ashamed to say that I went back for thirds; this potato salad was so good.

 After eating my weight in it, I dragged both kids to the grocery store the next day and proceeded to make some version of this salad every week for the rest of the summer.

 I’ve tinkered with the recipe off and on for almost a year now, so I’m excited to share the most recent iteration with you guys here today!

 I prefer using baby yellow potatoes; the starch content is high, so when the potatoes are sliced and roasted, they have crispy exteriors and a perfectly soft inside.
 Don’t cook the green beans for too long; you want them to retain a snappy bite and juicy flavor.